AP Computer Science Principles

 What are the AP CSP Create Task requirements?

-The Create Task requires: 1) A program with an algorithm using sequencing, selection, and iteration, 2) A video (up to 1 minute) showing the program running, 3) A Personalized Project Reference (PPR) with your procedure code and how it works, and 4) Written responses during the AP exam about your program.
+The Create Task requires: 1) A program with a student-developed procedure, a call to that procedure, a list and its use, selection, and iteration, 2) A video (up to 1 minute) showing input, program functionality, and output, 3) A Personalized Project Reference (PPR) with a Procedure section and a List section, and 4) Written responses during the AP exam about your program.

 What is the Personalized Project Reference (PPR)?

-The PPR is a document you submit before the AP exam containing two code segments from your Create Task: one showing a student-developed procedure with a parameter, and one showing where that procedure is called.
-You'll use this reference during the Written Response Questions on exam day.
+The PPR is a document you submit before the AP exam containing code segments from your Create Task organized into two sections: a Procedure section showing your student-developed procedure and where it is called, and a List section showing your list and how it is used.
+You'll reference the PPR during the Written Response Questions on exam day.

 How is the Create Performance Task scored?